heartcombo/devise/README.md

 Besides :stretches, you can define :pepper, :encryptor, :confirm_within, :remember_for, :timeout_in, :unlock_in and other values.
 For details, see the initializer file that was created when you invoked the "devise:install" generator described above.

-### Parameter sanitization
+### Strong Parameters

-Wehn you customize your own views, you may end up adding new attributes to forms.
+When you customize your own views, you may end up adding new attributes to forms.
 Rails 4 moved the parameter sanitization from the model to the controller, causing Devise to handle this concern at the controller as well.

 There are just three actions in Devise that allows any set of parameters to be passed down to the model, therefore requiring sanitization.
 Their names and the permited parameters by default are: